corbado/example-passkeys-sveltekit/README.md

 # Complete passkeys integration example for Corbado API with SvelteKit

 This is a sample implementation of the Corbado webcomponent being integrated into a web page built with SvelteKit to showcase passkey authentication.
+You can see the demo live on <https://passkeys.eu> or <https://passkeys.fr>.

 ## File structure